dorraviv8/Pcap-To-Elastic/README.md

 # PCAP TO Elasticsearch + Prometheus Metrics

-This project implements a small service that:
-1. Reads a `.pcap` file and processes each packet
-2. Writes one document per packet into Elasticsearch
-3. Exposes Prometheus metrics at `/metrics`

-The goal is to demonstrate:
-- Basic networking understanding (packet fields extraction)
-- Clean, readable Python code
-- Observability thinking (metrics + clear errors)
+# PCAP to Elasticsearch with Prometheus Metrics

+A lightweight DevOps-oriented service that **parses a PCAP file**, writes each packet as a document into **Elasticsearch**, and exposes **Prometheus metrics** for observability.

+The project runs fully containerized using **Docker Compose** and includes:
-- Ability to integrate technologies (Scapy + Elasticsearch + Prometheus)
+- Elasticsearch

----
+- Kibana
+- Prometheus
+- A custom Python PCAP processing service (`pcap-app`)

 ## Project Structure